 It can be tough for me to find time to go to the gym and exercise.
 When I get really busy, trying to stick with a dedicated workout routine or exercise regimen can be very challenging.
 The great thing about cardio exercises is that they are so flexible.
-I can head out for a quick jog, plan out a longer run, or even take a brisk walk for a few minutes to escape the workplace.
+I can head out for a quick jog, or plan out a longer run.
+I can even take a brisk walk for a few minutes to escape the workplace.

 Cardio is an integral part of an exercise program for a few reasons.
-It helps strengthen the heart and muscles, burn calories, manage appetite, improve sleep, and mitigate the effects of high blood pressure and arthritis.
+It helps strengthen the heart and muscles.
+As a result, you’ll burn calories, manage appetite, improve sleep, and mitigate the effects of high blood pressure and arthritis.
 These are just a few of the many benefits of cardio workouts.

-Getting fit through cardio also means your aerobic capacity is enhanced, which means you’ll feel greater amounts of energy and simply won’t tire as much through a typical day.
+Getting fit through cardio also means your aerobic capacity is enhanced.
+This means you’ll feel greater amounts of energy and simply won’t tire as much through a typical day.

 If you are a beginner to exercising, start slowly.
-Try just walking for five minutes each day, and gradually increase the pace and distance as you start to feel stronger.
+Try just walking for five minutes each day.
+Then, gradually increase the pace and distance as you start to feel stronger.
 If you’re looking for something a bit more challenging, hop on a bike or an elliptical machine to get your heart pumping.

 During cardio training, it’s important to properly warm-up and cool down your body.
 Walking or slow jogging for five to ten minutes before a cardio session gets your body ready to exercise and fosters blood flow to muscles.

 Once you’re done exercising, take time to cool down by stretching out your calf muscles, quads, hamstrings, and lower back.
 Proper stretching helps muscles recover after a workout and reduces the risk of cramping or tightening.

 What are Some of the Best Cardio Exercises?